Veterinary Review Initiative

 Clostridial Diseases – Core Vaccine

 There are many clostridial organisms that can live in the soil and even in the gastrointestinal tract of healthy animals.
-The AABP considers vaccination against the following clostridial organisms to be core vaccines: Clostridium chauvoei (which causes blackleg), C. septicum (malignant edema), C. novyi (black disease), C. sordelli (gas gangrene), and C. perfringens types B, C, and D (enterotoxemia and enteritis).
+The AABP considers vaccination against the following clostridial organisms to be core vaccines: Clostridium chauvoei (which causes blackleg), C. septicum (malignant edemaEdema is the abnormal accumulation of fluid in tissues of the body.), C. novyi (black disease), C. sordelli (gas gangrenelocal death of soft tissues due to loss of blood supply), and C. perfringens types B, C, and D (enterotoxemia and enteritis).
 However, your veterinarian may recommend vaccinating against additional clostridial organisms based on your region and your residents’ degree of risk.
 Some monovalent clostridial vaccines are available (for example, tetanus bacterin toxoids), but there are also a variety of combination products – be sure to talk to your veterinarian about which product(s) they recommend.

 Though vaccination against tetanus may not be necessary for all cow residents, it is important to ensure males are fully vaccinated before being neutered.